-Article 10 Distinctions
+Article 10 Distinctions procedure

-With due observance of the provisions in Article 3.1 of the EER, the Examination Board will award a distinction if the conditions referred to have been satisfied.
+With due observance of the provisions in appendix 1 of the EER, the Examination Board will award a distinction if the conditions referred to have been satisfied.
 In response to the graduation application, OSIRIS will make a proposal for a distinction based on the regulations in the EER.
-Should the student disagree with the proposed distinction, he or she can propose a distinction with the Examination Board.
 The Examination Board may decide to deviate from the proposed distinction.